SummaryRead the full fact sheet

 - Risks and possible complications – it is important that you understand the risks and complications so that you can weigh up whether brow lift surgery is right for you.

-- Preparations and supplements – tell the surgeon about any medication that you take on a regular basis or have recently taken, including over-the-counter preparations such as fish oils and vitamin supplements.
+- Preparations and supplements– tell the medical practitioner about any medication that you take on a regular basis or have recently taken, including over-the-counter preparations such as fish oils and vitamin supplements.

-- Past reactions to medication – tell the surgeon if you have ever had a bad reaction or a side effect from any medication, including anaesthesia.
+- Past reactions to medication – tell the medical practitioner if you have ever had a bad reaction or a side effect from any medication, including anaesthesia.

 Brow lift operation